sigsum/log-go/doc/setup.md

 ## Creating the trillian merkle trees

-Primary and secondary nodes need different types of trees.
+Primary and secondary nodes need different types of trees to be configured in the database.
 On the primary, create a tree using
 ```
 createtree -admin_server=localhost:6962